July is finally here, and this month – in just over a week – a book that I’ve been waiting to see for quite a while will be available!

 Where to Find It

-Embroidered Country Gardens is available right now for pre-order (it ships July 16th here in the States), from Amazon.
+Embroidered Country Gardens is available from Amazon.
 You can find it listed in my books section on my Amazon Recommendations page here.

 You can also find it at French Needle.